rvanbekkum/vsc-xliff-sync/README.md

 3. Initial translation:
 > 7. Parse from Developer Note (disabled by default, configurable with `xliffSync.parseFromDeveloperNote`)
-> 8. Copy from Source if source-language = target-language (disabled by default, configurable with `xliffSync.copyFromSourceForSameLanguage`)
+> 8. Copy from Source, if applicable/configured for target language (disabled by default, configurable with `xliffSync.copyFromSourceFor...`)

 If no trans-unit or translation is found, the unit is added and its target node is tagged with `state="needs-translation"`.